caiohrgm/caiohrgm/README.md

 ### Hello there... 👋

 My name is Caio Medeiros.
 I have a major in Computer Science by Universidade Federal de Campina Grande, Paraiba, Brazil.
-I am working as a Software Engineer at SENAI - IST Têxtil, in Campina Grande, PB, Brazil.
+I am working as a Software Engineer at Soluções Digitais, SENAI - IST, in Campina Grande, PB, Brazil.
 I am also a master degree student, researching on Capacity Planning Forecast with Machine Learning on a Cloud environment.

 - 🧑‍💻 I’m currently working as a software engineer @ SENAI - PB, Brazil.
 - 👨‍🏫 Master´s degree candidate in Computer Science on Data Science field, @ UFCG, Brazil.